bigmlcom/python/docs/101_logistic_regression.rst

 .. code-block:: python

-    batch_prediction = api.create_batch_prediction(model, test_dataset,
+    batch_prediction = api.create_batch_prediction(logistic_regression,
+                                                   test_dataset,
                                                    {"all_fields": True})
 Check the `API documentation <https://bigml.com/api/>`_ to learn about the available configuration options for any BigML resource.

-You can also predict locally using the `Model` class in the `model` module.
+You can also predict locally using the `LogisticRegression` class in the `logistic` module.
 A simple example of that is:

 .. code-block:: python

-    from bigml.model import Model
+    from bigml.logistic import LogisticRegression
-    local_model = Model("model/5968ec46983efc21b000001b")
+    local_logistic_regression = LogisticRegression( \
+        "logisticregression/5968ec46983efc21b000001b")
     # predicting for some input data
-    local_model.predict({"petal length": 4, "sepal length": 2,
+    local_logistic_regression.predict({"petal length": 4, "sepal length": 2,
                                        "petal width": 1, "sepal witdh": 3})

 Every modeling resource in BigML has its corresponding local class.
 Check the `Local resources <index.html#local-resources>`_ section of the